Young woman sitting at table with laptop open, using calculator and reviewing notebook.

 Written By

 Both financial strategies can help you get your debt under control.
 But consolidation and settlement are not the same thing.
 If you consolidate your debt, you’re still responsible for paying it off over time.
-In debt settlement, the companies that you owe agree to eliminate at least some of your debt.
+In debt settlement, the companies that you owe money to agree to eliminate at least some of your debt.

 Which approach is right for you?
 This depends largely on the amount of debt you face and your ability to pay it off.
+Here’s a closer look at debt settlement vs. consolidation.

 What Is A Debt Consolidation Loan?